MEBestawy/IMESH-Project/README.md

 Title Screen:
 - "Play": Goes to the game screen to play the game.
 - "Option": Goes to the option screen to pick a soundtrack, adjust BGM & SFX volume, or to read the game rules.
-- "Exit": Quits the game.
+- "Quit": Exits the game.

 Option Screen:
 - "Select BGM": Selects a song from a selection of copyright-free music.